 I haven't seen MTV in years, with no regrets, but I recall a show on the network that impacted me like a train wreck.
 It was awful, gruesome, and terrible - but I couldn't look away.
 "Celebrity Deathmatch" featured clay-animated celebrities in a wrestling ring where they pummeled, grinded, or dismembered each other into a bloody pulp of scarlet Play-Doh.
 It wasn't exactly wholesome family entertainment.

 We can pick apart the moral depravity of the show (which is all too easy), or we can talk about why it was so popular with the young (which is probably related to its moral depravity).
 Let's simply draw this conclusion - the younger generation isn't enamored with celebrities.
 They aren't cultural gods to be worshiped and respected.
 They're more like rodeo clowns trying not to be impaled by the paparazzi beasts we unleash to devour them for our own entertainment.

-The anti-celebrity sentiment of the younger generation, and of the culture as a whole, may be taking root in the church as well. ...1
+The anti-celebrity sentiment of the younger generation, and the culture as a whole, may be taking root in the church as well.
+There ...1